davidj778/Apply-filters-to-SQL-queries/README.md

 WHERE department = ‘Sales’ OR department = ‘Finance’;
 ```

-In order to retrieve finance and sales employees, the WHERE command is used to filter “Sales” and “Finance” for the column “department.
+In order to retrieve finance and sales employees, the WHERE command is used to filter “Sales” and “Finance” for the column “department".

 ## Retrieve all employees not in IT